-Regular attendance is key to your child's success and ability to benefit from the Early Head Start and Head Start programs.
+Regular attendance is key to your child's success and ability to benefit from the Head Start/State Preschool Program.
 If your child is not in class, how can he or she learn?
 When children come to class consistently, including arriving and leaving on time, they are able to build on skills and knowledge from previous learning, and develop strong connections with other children and teachers.
 When children miss class, arrive late or leave early, they miss out.